miso-lims/walkthroughs/1-0-admin-tasks.md

 to contact your MISO administrator to put the new model into MISO before you can add a new sequencer of that model.

-1. Create a JIRA ticket under the _GSI Common_ project to add the new sequencer model to MISO.
+1. Please email gsi@oicr.on.ca or file a JIRA ticket in _GSI Common_ to add the new sequencer model to MISO.
 Include the following information:
     * Sequencer manufacturer (Platform)
     * Model
     * Standard read lengths you anticipate using for sequencing (_e.g._ 1.250, 2x126)

 ## 4.1 Add a new sequencer